Five-time WNBA All-Star Angel McCoughtry is headed for Lynx in free agency

-With Napheesa Collier expected to miss most, if not all, of the 2022 season, the Lynx have gone a long ways towards filling that hole in their lineup.
+With Napheesa Collier expected to miss most, if not all, of the 2022 season, the Lynx have gone a long way toward filling that hole in their lineup.

 Angel McCoughtry, a five-time All-Star and two-time Olympic gold medalist, has agreed to terms to join the Lynx next week when WNBA free agency begins, a league source confirmed.